Eugene Nugent: Diplomatic career

 Upon completion of studies at the Pontifical Ecclesiastical Academy, Nugent entered the diplomatic service of the Holy See on 1 July 1992, with his first diplomatic appointment as secretary to the Apostolic Nunciature to Turkey, Israel and Palestine.
 He was subsequently appointed to the Apostolic Nunciature to the Philippines in 2000, but while he was officially assigned to the apostolic nunciature in Manila, he resided in Hong Kong, from where he led the Holy See Study Mission.
 During his mission, Nugent handled relations between Catholic communities in China and the Holy See, however his effectiveness in doing so was compromised by the refusal of the Beijing government to allow him to travel regularly to mainland China, resulting in relations often being maintained in secret.
 (Note: His decade in Hong Kong was not mentioned in the biography published by the Holy See Press Office when it announced his appointment as archbishop and nuncio in 2010.)

 Apostolic Nuncio to Madagascar, Mauritius and Seychelles

 Nugent was appointed Apostolic Nuncio to Madagascar, Apostolic Delegate to Comoros and Réunion and titular archbishop of Domnach Sechnaill by Pope Benedict XVI on 13 February 2010.
 He was also appointed Apostolic Nuncio to Mauritius and Seychelles on 13 March.

 Nugent was consecrated by the Cardinal Secretary of State, Tarcisio Bertone, on 18 March in St Peter's Basilica, Rome.

 Apostolic Nuncio to Haiti

 Nugent was appointed Apostolic Nuncio to Haiti by Pope Francis on 10 January 2015.
 He championed many causes during his mission, including the reconstruction of churches following the 2010 earthquake to facilitating political dialogue in order to end the political crisis in the country.

 Apostolic Nuncio to Bahrain, Kuwait and Qatar

 Nugent was appointed Apostolic Nuncio to Kuwait and Qatar by Pope Francis on 7 January 2021.

-He was also appointed Apostolic Nuncio to Bahrain on 11 February.
+He was also appointed Apostolic Nuncio to Bahrain on 11 February 2021.

+Apostolic Nuncio to the Czech Republic

+On 25 May 2026 he was appointed by Pope Leo XIV Apostolic Nuncio to the Czech Republic.